Ordos City: Economy

 Ordos is one of the most prosperous regions of China when measured by GDP figures.
 With a nominal per-capita GDP of US$34,352 and ppp per capita GDP of $65,192 in 2016, it ranks first among prefecture-level divisions in the entire Chinese mainland, and second in the PRC (including Hong Kong & Macau), behind Macau (Nominal GDP per capita: US$67,079; GDP (PPP) per capita: $96,148).
 It is extremely rich in natural resources, having one sixth of the national coal reserves.
 The pillars of its economy are textiles (wool), coal mining, petrochemicals, electricity generation, production of building materials, and bitcoin mining.
-An industrial park in Dalad Banner is home to one of the world's largest bitcoin 'mines' - really a massive server farm - owned by Beijing-based Bitmain.
+An industrial park in Dalad Banner is home to one of the world's largest bitcoin 'mines' – really a massive server farm – owned by Beijing-based Bitmain.

+Military

-China is building a third ICBM site near Hanggin Banner, Ordos City, in Inner Mongolia.
+In 2021, The Washington Times reported that China was building a third ICBM site near Hanggin Banner, Ordos City, in Inner Mongolia.
 It will hold more than 100 new DF-41 intercontinental ballistic missiles.
-It joins two other ICBM fields at Yumen and Hami.
+This will join two other ICBM fields at Yumen and Hami.